TEG-Blue · The Emotional Gradient Blueprint

 Authorship and use

-TEG-Blue and The Nervous System Gradient were created by Anna Paretas-Artacho.
-Public framework content is published under CC BY-NC-SA 4.0: attribution is required, use must be non-commercial, and adaptations must be shared under the same license.
+TEG-Blue, The Emotional Gradient Blueprint, and The Nervous System Gradient were created by Anna Paretas-Artacho.
+Original public written framework content is published under CC BY 4.0: attribution is required, and reuse should link back to the source.
 View license.

 Questions